About the Breast Cancer Family Registry

 1. What is the Breast Cancer Family Registry all about?

 - The Breast Cancer Family Registry (BCFR) is a large cohort study of families who are at increased risk of breast and ovarian cancer based on family history or genetic mutations.
-The study is based at 6 research sites: Cancer Prevention Institute of California in Fremont, CA, Columbia University in New York, NY, Fox Chase Cancer Center in Philadelphia, PA, Huntsman Cancer Institute in Salt Lake City, UT, Mt.
+The study is based at 6 research sites: Stanford University in Stanford, CA, Columbia University in New York, NY, Fox Chase Cancer Center in Philadelphia, PA, Huntsman Cancer Institute in Salt Lake City, UT, Mt.
 Sinai Medical Center in Ontario, Canada, and The University of Melbourne in Melbourne, Australia.
 This important study is funded by the National Cancer Institute (NCI), one of the National Institutes of Health.
 The study follows approximately 30,000 individuals from nearly 12,000 families by administering questionnaires and collecting biospecimens and pathology information.

 2. What will the Breast Cancer Family Registry Study tell us?